-Admin process Service Level Agreement Investment of employee contributions Within five working days of receipt in bank Death acknowledgement Two working days Return original certificates Two working days Retirement quotation Ten working days of request or at least four months prior to normal retirement date as per DC Disclosure Regulations DC retirement settlement Two working days from receipt of disinvestment Transfer quotation Ten working days DC transfer out payment Two working days from receipt of disinvestment
+Admin process Service Level Agreement Investment of employee contributions Within five working days of receipt in bank Death acknowledgement Two working days Return original certificates Two working days Retirement quotation Ten working days of request or at least four months prior to normal retirement date as per DC Disclosure Regulations DC retirement settlement Two working days from receipt of disinvestment or in line with the next available payroll if payment is subject to PAYE Transfer quotation Ten working days DC transfer out payment Two working days from receipt of disinvestment

-Throughout the Scheme Year, the Trustee monitored the performance of Broadstone and continues to monitor the performance on an ongoing basis.
-It does this by receiving
+Throughout the Scheme year, the Trustee monitored the performance of Broadstone and continues to monitor the performance on an ongoing basis.
+It does this by receiving administration reports from Broadstone on a six monthly basis detailing the work undertaken and the timeliness of the delivery of these tasks.